slclibraries/library-repositories/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 # Library Repositories
+Who?
+All post-secondary (college and universoty) libraries.
-A collection of all known post-secondary libraries that use GitHub, or another similar space, to host their code.
+What?
+A collection of those who use GitHub, or another similar space, to host their code.
+Any code, even libraries!
+When?
+Pull requests are merged Monday to Friday, 8am to 4pm EST.
+Where?
 Please use the Pull Requests tab to add your library to this list.
-Pull requests are merged Monday to Friday, 8am to 4pm EST.

-Goal: There isn't one other than the sharing of knowledge.
+Why?
+There currently isn't any kind of "goal" other than the sharing of knowledge.

 ---